imthenachoman/How-To-Secure-A-Linux-Server/README.md

     action = %(action_mwl)s
     ```

-    Note: Your server will need to be able to send e-mails so Fail2ban can let you know of suspicious activity and when it banned an IP.
+    **Note**: Your server will need to be able to send e-mails so Fail2ban can let you know of suspicious activity and when it banned an IP.

 1. We need to create a jail for `ssh` that tells `fail2ban` to look at `ssh` logs and use `ufw` to ban/unban IPs as needed.
 Create a jail for `ssh` by **adding** this to `/etc/fail2ban/jail.d/ssh.local`: